Our Current Team

 “Look forward to meeting and flying with you.” – Mike Healey, Chief Pilot

-CFI and Charter Pilot
+Danny Navarro - ASES CFI & Charter Pilot

 Danny is a highly experienced pilot with a deep passion for Alaska float flying.
-After earning his private floatplane rating in 2014, he went on to complete his initial commercial and CFI ratings on floats here in Moose Pass.
+After earning his private floatplane rating in 2014, he went on to complete his initial commercial and CFI ratings on floats in Moose Pass.

-With over 1,000 hours of floatplane experience, Danny has honed his skills in some of the most challenging and beautiful flying conditions across the country.
-His broad range of experience includes everything from towing banners to flying for an airline, providing a versatile foundation in aviation.
-Holding an ATP certificate with type ratings for the E170/190 and LR45,
+With over a decade of floatplane experience, Danny has honed his skills in some of the most challenging and beautiful flying conditions across the country, and this season marks his eighth year flying with Alaska Float Ratings.
+His background spans everything from banner towing to airline operations, giving him a well-rounded and adaptable foundation in aviation.
+Holding an ATP certificate with type ratings in the E170/190 and LR45, Danny brings a wealth of experience to every flight.

-Danny brings a wealth of expertise to every flight.
-His dedication to aviation and love for Alaska’s rugged landscape makes him a standout in the world of floatplane flying.
+His dedication to aviation and genuine love for Alaska’s rugged landscape make him a standout in the world of floatplane flying.

-ASES CFI
+Zoë Freilich - ASES CFI

-Zach with our DPE (Brad)
+Zach Holt (ASES CFI) with our DPE (Brad)

 Certified Flight Instruction - Float Plane Rating ASES